akczcz/akv2k8s/README.md

 This is LAB implementation of akv2k8s in AKS.
 LAB uses imperative way of deployment (Azure CLI commands in this case).
 You will use probably declarative way of deployment resources in your environment, in a meaning of definition of service instance using Azure Resource Manager (ARM) templates, Bicep, or Terraform type of deployment.
+Moreover, you will probably orchestrate such declarative way of deployment in your Continuous Integration/Continuous Deployment pipelines (Using Azure DevOps, or Github, or any other tools).

 # Prerequisities
 You need such prerequisities: